Restarting process for Brazilian field sale not on the cards for Enauta at this point

 After its exclusivity deal with Australia’s Karoon Energy came to naught, Enauta, a Brazilian oil and gas player, has revealed that resuming the sale of a partial stake in a field located offshore Brazil is not currently on its agenda.

 Back in April 2021, Enauta disclosed its strategy to look for new partners for the development of the Atlanta field.
 The Brazilian company provided an update on its progress in March 2022, when it confirmed it was engaged in talks with Karoon Energy for the potential sale of 50 per cent of its interest in this field.

-Two months later, Enauta informed that Karoon Energy decided not to extend the exclusive negotiations, thus, the firm said that it intended to keep its entire stake in this field for the time being.
+Two months later, Enauta informed that Karoon Energy decided not to extend the exclusive negotiations, thus, the firm revealed its intention to keep its entire stake in the field for the time being.

 The FPSO OSX-2 – for which a purchase deal was closed in February – is currently being converted in Dubai Drydocks World, thanks to a contract that Enauta inked with Malaysia’s Yinson based on the Letter of Intent (LoI) from December 2021.

 After the conversion is completed, the vessel – named FPSO Atlanta – will be operated under ABS Class and it will be deployed at the Atlanta field.

 When it comes to the sale deals which fell through, it is worth noting that Enauta informed in January 2022 that it would be keeping its interest in the Manati gas field off Brazil, as the conditions for the previously announced sale to Gas Bridge were not met.